-The Digital Town Closing Ceremony was recently held on 14th October in the Model Gallery, Sligo.
+The Digital Town Closing Ceremony was held on 14 October 2019 in the Model Gallery, Sligo.
 This special ceremony was the final event in our programme celebrating Sligo as Ireland’s Digital Town 2019.

 Many thanks to our Master of Ceremonies, Bobby Kerr of Newstalk, our special keynote from Phil Prentice (Chief Officer of Scotland’s Towns Partnership) and to our panel of speakers.
 This panel consisted of industry leaders in Sligo.
 This ultimately brought together business, education, tech and community all into one place to address the theme: ‘Building the Western Powerhouse – digitising Sligo to accelerate growth and development’.